CMB-S4/spt3g_software/maps/README.rst

 Map Interpolation
 =================

 Several interpolation and rebinning utilities are provided.
-The method ``G3SkyMap.get_interp_values`` can be used for extracting map values at arbitrary sky positions.
+The method ``G3SkyMap.get_interp_values`` can be used for extracting map values at arbitrary sky positions using bilinear interpolation.
 The method ``G3SkyMap.rebin`` can be used to downgrade the map resolution in a way that preserves the total power within each map pixel.

 The functions ``healpix_to_flatsky`` and ``flatsky_to_healpix`` functions are provided to reproject maps between flat sky and curved sky systems, with options to use interpolation or rebinning to improve the accuracy of the reprojection.

 The more general ``reproj_map`` function can also be used to convert between flat sky projections.

+*Note:* The interpolation routine for healpix maps produces results that differ from those of the equivalent ``healpy.get_interp_val`` routine.
+The interpolation routine implemented here is area-preserving in the computation of bilinear weights, whereas the ``healpy`` routine is not.

 Map Weights
 ===========